Sir Michael Rocks: 2005–07: Founding

 In mid-2005 Rocks was mostly working on music production, and doing some rapping as well.
-He soon founded the hip hop duo The Cool Kids, when Rocks was still sixteen.
+He founded the hip hop duo The Cool Kids when he was still sixteen.
 He met co-founder Evan "Chuck Inglish" Ingersoll on Myspace in 2005, after Rocks found a beat that Ingersoll had produced.
 The two met to discuss terms of the beat's sale, and eventually ended up recording for two hours.
 Stated Inglish, "One day we just met up--I came over to his house with some CDs, and that's all she wrote.
 We were both, like, searching for each other without searching for each other."
 They discovered common influences (Outkast, Gorillaz, and 1980s hip hop) and a shared sense of retro fashion.

 Inspired by golden age hip hop and artists like LL Cool J and Eric B. & Rakim, they formed a production duo The Cool Kids that year.
 The band stated they "originally were only going to make beats and produce for other artists."
 However, "Rocks himself rapped during a session and wound up as the temporary 'voice' of the Cool Kids", though the two soon began sharing vocal duties.

 The group was soon booked by Josh Young of Flosstradamus for a DJ performance, where they encountered DJ Diplo.
 Diplo offered to release a mixtape of their unreleased tracks titled Totally Flossed Out on his label Mad Decent, though it was eventually released on C.A.K.E.
 Recordings in 2007 instead.
 Also in 2007 the group collaborated with Lil Wayne and DJ Benzi through the Internet on a track entitled "Gettin' It".